Kasun1Don/Bank_app/README.md

 ## Installing packages

-To add packages to your repl, we recommend using the Replit packager interface in the left sidebar or using `bundle install` in the shell.
+To add packages to your repl, use the Replit packager interface in the left sidebar or using `bundle install` in the shell.
 Check out the [Bundle docs here](https://bundler.io/guides/getting_started.html).

 **Warning: Avoid using `gem install` to add packages.**

-Beacuse Ruby repls use [Bundle](https://bundler.io/) under the hood to provide a consistent environment that tracks and installs the exact gems and versions needed, we recommend using `bundle install` instead of `gem install`, which may not work as expected.
+Because Ruby repls use [Bundle](https://bundler.io/) under the hood to provide a consistent environment that tracks and installs the exact gems and versions needed, we recommend using `bundle install` instead of `gem install`, which may not work as expected.

 ## Help